langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 {{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex--1-1.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex--1-1.jpg" title="Mapping the noise to [-1, 1]." class="fig-center" width="40%" loading="lazy" >}}

 That is better.
 But the noise is too high frequency.
-We can lower it a lot to get larger lad masses.
+We can lower it a lot to get larger land masses.
 We'll use the higher octaves to add extra details.
 For now, let's lower the frequency a lot.

 {{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex-lowscale.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex-lowscale.jpg" title="Lowering the frequency produces larger land masses, akin to continents." class="fig-center" width="40%" loading="lazy" >}}